OlaSamuelDev/generic-input/README.md

 - Allow empty input validation to be turned off through prop.
 - Add JEST unit tests for the components and Util function.
 - Currently the setCaretPosition uses a hardcoded font size and family.
 This should be dynamic based on the current text.
+- Moving focus to password field when pressing enter on the onscreen keyboard to improve UX.

 # Getting Started with Generic Input